 Can You Have High Intensity and Low Impact Cardio in The Same Workout?

 According to many professionals maybe not, but according to my new Low Impact Series…absolutely!

 As I mentioned earlier, most professionals’ define low impact cardio as a workout that raises your heart rate to only 50-55% of your MHR which is not very high.
 However, with my new Low Impact Series, that’s all about to change.

 As far as I’m concerned, a low impact cardio routine is certainly one in which there is no jumping and one foot stays on the ground at all times, but the heart doesn’t necessarily have to be less than a high impact cardio workout.
 Though it may not always be possible to make a low impact cardio routine as hard as a high impact cardio workout, with some creativity you can come pretty close.
 My new Low Impact Series redefines low impact cardio and is truly one of the first home exercise series to combine low impact with high intensity.

-Does Low Impact Mean the Same as Joint friendly?
-A look into my new “JFT premixes™”!
+Does Low Impact Mean the Same as Joint-friendly?
+A look into my new Low Impact Series “JFT premixes™”!

-Joint Friendly Premixes™ is a new way of making a fitness DVD that will allow you to minimize the stress you place on your joints and still get almost the same high intensity workout as a person without a joint issue.
-Even if you have certain training limitations due to joint pain, in most cases you will be able work around your joint issues with our new JFT Premixes™ and still get a great high intensity workout.
+Joint-Friendly Premixes™ is a new way of making a fitness DVD that will allow you to minimize the stress you place on your joints and still get almost the same high-intensity workout as a person without a joint issue.
+Even if you have certain training limitations due to joint pain, in most cases you will be able to work around your joint issues with our new JFT Premixes™ and still get a great high-intensity workout.